-When I worked in Scotland, I would have had to beg and plead to squeeze out an extra percent or two at my annual review but here they were giving me a 20% bump to work in my boxers and a t-shirt?
+When I worked in Scotland, I would have had to beg and plead to squeeze out an extra 1% at my annual review but here they were giving me a 20% bump to work in my boxers and a t-shirt?
 I obviously accepted and worked happily like that for over a year.

 Not even the second time